peterjc/kana-chording-ke/new-stickney-in-macos.md

 ![Screenshot 2025-02-14 at 12 23 40](https://github.com/user-attachments/assets/4c99e2a4-c04d-404c-b267-3ea29417b688)

-Find "New Stickney Japanese Kana Layout in macOS" and click "Enable All".
+Find "New Stickney Japanese Kana Layout in macOS" and click "Enable" on the "Core Mappings" and *one* of the spacebar as central-shift rules.

 If not already installed, add "Japanese - Kana" mode.